 \subsection{Simulation Experiments}

-\textbf{Performance evaluation against the state-of-the-arts.} We conduct extensive experimental validation of ManiVID-3D against multiple advanced baseline algorithms across 10 diverse tasks.
-For each task, we evaluate the models over 50 test episodes, where the testing viewpoints are randomly varied within $\pm\text{60}^\circ$ in yaw and $\pm\text{7.5}^\circ$ in pitch relative to the training reference viewpoint, with the camera distance scaled to 0.9--1.1 times the reference distance.
-As summarized in Table \ref{tab:1 main}, our method outperforms all existing SOTA algorithms across all tasks.
-Interestingly, simply adapting Maniwhere to point cloud inputs (while retaining its original contrastive loss) leads to inadequate constraints on the 3D-STN transformation, resulting in even poorer performance than the original Maniwhere.
-Overall, our method achieves an average 44.7\% improvement in success rate over the baselines and a 5.6\% gain over Maniwhere.
+\textbf{Performance evaluation against the state-of-the-arts.} We extensively evaluate ManiVID-3D against multiple strong baselines on 10 diverse tasks.
+Each task is tested over 50 episodes with randomized viewpoints, including yaw variations of $\pm\text{60}^\circ$, pitch variations of $\pm\text{7.5}^\circ$, and camera distances scaled to 0.9–1.1× of the reference.
+As shown in Table~\ref{tab:1 main}, ManiVID-3D consistently outperforms all existing SOTA methods across all tasks.
+Notably, directly adapting Maniwhere to point cloud inputs with its original contrastive loss fails to sufficiently constrain the 3D-STN transformation, resulting in inferior performance even compared to the original Maniwhere.
+Our method also consistently outperforms DexPoint, a strong point-cloud-based RL baseline, even when DexPoint is provided with camera extrinsics to improve cross-view generalization.
+Overall, our method achieves an average 40.6\% improvement in success rate over the baselines and a 5.6\% gain over Maniwhere.

-\textbf{Robustness analysis under extreme viewpoint variations.} Our experiments identify two key limitations in RGB-D methods like Maniwhere: (1) Severe performance degradation under large viewpoint offsets ($>\text{45}^\circ$), likely because the STN module fails to align 3D structural information across large viewpoint differences in depth maps; (2) Sensitivity to training reference viewpoints, with 8.8\% success rate drop when deviating from frontal perspectives.
-We compare our method with Maniwhere on the five tasks of AIRBOT Play arm under increasing yaw offsets ($\pm\text{30}^\circ\rightarrow\pm\text{75}^\circ$, training domain: $[\text{-70}^\circ,\text{70}^\circ]$) and different training viewpoints (frontal vs. $\text{60}^\circ$ lateral).
-As shown in Fig. 4, ManiWhere shows accelerating performance decay (31.5\% drop at $\pm\text{75}^\circ$ vs. 3.9\% at $\pm\text{30}^\circ$), while ManiVID-3D maintains stability ($<$6.7\% variance) and even gains 0.8\% accuracy with lateral reference views, likely due to reduced occlusions in lateral viewpoints.
-These results show that our method achieves a greater degree of view invariance over depth-aware methods.
+\textbf{Robustness analysis under extreme viewpoint variations.} Our experiments reveal two key limitations of RGB-D methods such as Maniwhere: (1) severe performance degradation under large viewpoint shifts ($>\text{45}^\circ$), likely due to the inability of STN modules to align 3D structure from depth maps, and (2) sensitivity to the training reference viewpoint, with an 8.8\% success-rate drop when deviating from frontal views.
+We evaluate Maniwhere and ManiVID-3D on the five AIRBOT Play tasks under increasing yaw offsets ($\pm30^\circ$ to $\pm75^\circ$; training range $[\text{-70}^\circ,\text{70}^\circ]$) and different training viewpoints (frontal vs. $\text{60}^\circ$ lateral).
+As shown in Fig.~\ref{fig:4}, Maniwhere exhibits accelerating performance decay (31.5\% at $\pm\text{75}^\circ$ vs. 3.9\% at $\pm\text{30}^\circ$), whereas ManiVID-3D remains stable ($<$6.7\% variance) and even improves performance by 0.8\% with lateral reference views, likely due to reduced occlusions in lateral viewpoints.
+These results demonstrate the stronger view invariance of our method.